 Conclusion

-We aim to make the recovery journey predictable and supported: clear timelines, honest conversations about likely steps, and a maintenance plan tailored to your needs help most patients return to normal function and enjoy long-term success after revision treatment.
+We aim to make the recovery process predictable and supported: clear timelines, honest conversations about likely steps, and a maintenance plan tailored to your needs help most patients return to normal function and enjoy long-term success after revision treatment.